Hey there! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 What is Bundaberg Ginger Beer?

-Learning how to use Bundaberg Ginger Beer is great, but you should know a little bit about it first.
+Learning how to use this beer is great, but you should know a little bit about it first.
 In order to do that, it’s essential to talk about ginger beer.
 The beverage was first brewed in the late 1800s in England as an alcoholic drink much like hard cider.
 These days, ginger beer is commonly non-alcoholic, though it is brewed the same way: with ginger, sugar, water, and yeast.

-The Beer Review Guy tries out Bundaberg Ginger Beer in the video below (as well as some tips about how to open the bottle).
+The Beer Review Guy tries out this beer in the video below (as well as some tips about how to open the bottle).
 Check it out:

 History of Bundaberg Ginger Beer

 Bundaberg’s history is short but interesting, and something you might want to know for a future trivia night.
-Bundaberg Ginger Beer was first crafted in 1960 at Electra Breweries in Australia.
+It was first crafted in 1960 at Electra Breweries in Australia.
 The business was run by the Flemings and continues to be passed down through the generations.

 In 1973, Electra Breweries relocated to Bangara Road in Bundaberg.
 The ginger beer was gaining popularity throughout the region.
 By the 1980s, it had spread throughout Australia and New Zealand.
 Then in 1987, Bundaberg Ginger Beer started gaining attention throughout the world.

 Since then, the company, later renamed Bundaberg Brewed Drinks, has expanded and developed new flavors.
-In the US, Costco was the first to bring Bundaberg Ginger Beer to Americans in 2012.
+In the US, Costco was the first to bring this brand to Americans in 2012.
 Currently, you can find flavors like Ginger Beer, Lemon Lime & Bitters, Peach, Guava, Pink Grapefruit, and Root Beer available in the US.

 Bundaberg Ginger Beer Ingredients